 Another subclass is the student guardian visa (sub-class 590).
 This is a temporary visa for people who need to come to Australia to care and support a student visa holder who is younger than 18 years old, or a student visa holder over 18 years old who needs care and support due to exceptional circumstances.

-The seven streams within the subclass 500 student visa are:
+There are seven streams within the subclass 500 student visa:

-For international students undertaking ELICOS (English language intensive courses for overseas students) as a stand-alone course, and not as a prerequisite to commencing another course (e.g. a degree).
+For international students undertaking ELICOS (English language intensive courses for overseas students) as a stand-alone course, and not as a prerequisite to commencing another course.

 For international students undertaking a course of study at a primary or secondary school.